Zhanar1s/Game-Jam/README.md

 python main.py
 ```
 ### Run the game
-1. Customization if the settings tab: volume of sound effects and music
+1. Customization in the settings tab: volume of sound effects and music
 2. Press Play to play

 ### Controls